 Irlen Syndrome impacts the brain’s inability to process visual information, affecting daily functioning.
 Individuals of all ages and ethnicities may experience Syndrome symptoms, which include light sensitivity, headaches or migraines, difficulty or discomfort when reading, eye-strain, and distorted print text or environment.

-The need for increased testing is at an all-time high.
-Beyond 15% of the general population, an estimated 50% of individuals with reading and learning difficulties and 30% of individuals with ADHD and autism experience symptoms of Irlen Syndrome.
+Irlen Syndrome affects millions of people around the world, but is not yet identified by standard educational or medical tests.
+The Awareness Week will draw attention to staggering numbers: 46% of individuals with reading and learning difficulties, 30% of people with ADHD and autism, and approximately 15% of the general population struggle with Irlen Syndrome.
 Without identification, most of these sufferers remain unaware of the true source of their problems, and are diagnosed with ADHD, dyslexia, behavior or psychiatric problems, while Irlen Syndrome goes unrecognized.
 Irlen Syndrome has also increasingly been linked to a significant portion of individuals with brain injury, chronic headaches and migraines.

 ABOUT THE IRLEN SYNDROME FOUNDATION

 The Irlen Syndrome Foundation, founded in 1996, is dedicated to increasing proper identification of and education about Irlen Syndrome.
 ISF supports outreach, and educational efforts around the world, driving change in policies, practices, and perceptions, so that individuals with Irlen Syndrome can have access to available and successful solutions.
 ISF is based in California.
 For more information, please visit www.irlensyndrome.org.